 Autistic Culture.
 Definition Autistic culture is culture built around the ways of speaking, thinking, and acting that come naturally to autistic people, or which have been created in Autistic communities.

+We pronounce it so because no one knows what its real name was, or the tongue spoken by its people.
 ASPIE STRATEGY: The Hidden Autistics - Asperger's in Adults.
 Recently I encountered a problem while collaborating with a group therapist with whom I share a patient.